for dual fuel switches

-uSwitch was established in September 2000 as a way for customers to save money on the back of the deregulation of gas and electricity markets.
-The company is still going strong today, and it's still best-known for its energy service – but as you'll see when you visit the website, it also offers comparison and switching in a number of other sectors, including broadband and TV.
+Uswitch was established in September 2000 as a way for customers to save money on the back of the deregulation of gas and electricity markets.
+Today the company is still going strong and is still best-known for its energy service.
+Whilst you’re onsite, you might also want to see if you can save money on services, such as Uswitch broadband and Uswitch mobile.

-The great thing about uSwitch is it's completely free to use.
-It makes money by charging suppliers a fee when it switches customers over to them, which means you get a really handy service – a complete insight into the market, and virtually all the paperwork handled – without paying a penny extra.
+Uswitch is completely free to use and makes money by charging suppliers a fee when it switches customers over to them.
+This means you get all the research done for you, great deals and virtually all the paperwork handled, without paying a penny extra.

 You can switch domestic energy suppliers at any time, but you’ll need to check your current supplier energy agreement to see if you’ll be able to switch freely, or whether you’ll need to pay any early exit fees.

-You can do more than compare energy tariffs on the uSwitch site.
-You’ll also find a range of guides that address frequently asked questions, profile specific energy suppliers, and lift the lid on the ins-and-outs of the industry (if you're not sure how energy meters work or what your energy bill really means, you'll find out here).
+You can do more than compare energy tariffs on the Uswitch site.
+You’ll also find a range of guides that address frequently asked questions, such as how energy meters work, and profile specific energy suppliers.

-All of these guides are there to help you learn more about your gas and electricity supply, and ultimately save more money on your energy bills.
+All of these Uswitch guides are there to help you learn more about your gas and electricity supply, and ultimately save more money on your bills through Uswitch energy.
 They're broken down into handy topic sections, including Tariffs, Switching, Bills and more, and they're particularly useful for users who are buying energy for the first time, or who haven’t switched before.
 There's also a whole section devoted to saving energy, so you can keep driving those costs down even after you've made the switch.

-Energy bills aren't just a domestic issue. uSwitch can also help businesses to find the best deals on electricity and gas tariffs – and if you're a business owner, you'll know how valuable that can be.
+Energy bills aren't just a domestic issue.
+You can also get help finding the best deals with Uswitch business electricity and gas tariffs – and if you're a business owner, you'll know how valuable that can be.